gameontext/sample-room-java/README.md

     -Dapp.name=<cf-app-name>
 ```

-**Please Note:** If you want to register your room directly from here you can do this by setting the folilowing additionial properties:
+**Please Note:** If you want to register your room directly from here you can do this by setting the following additional properties:
 ```
     -Dgameon.id=<Your Game On!
 ID>
     -Dgameon.secret=<Your Game On!
 Shared Secret>